MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/submit-an-app-with-ads-to-the-windows-store.md

 keywords: windows 10, uwp, ads, advertising, submit app
 ---

-# Submit an app with ads to the Windows Store
+# Submit an app with ads to the Store

 After you finish developing your app with ads, you can publish your app to the Windows Dev Center dashboard so it is available in the Windows Store.
 For more information about this process, see [App submissions](https://msdn.microsoft.com/windows/uwp/publish/app-submissions).